 IELTS Listening Section Overview

-The IELTS Listening section assesses your ability to listen and comprehend a variety of spoken communication types and contexts.
-It is to ensure you have the necessary skills to survive in an English-speaking academic atmosphere.
-It will also test your ability to receive and rephrase information from a spoken conversation or text.
+The IELTS Listening section assesses your ability to listen to and comprehend a variety of spoken communication types and contexts.
+It is intended to gauge whether you have the necessary skills to survive in an English-speaking academic atmosphere.
+It also tests your ability to receive and rephrase information from a spoken conversation or text.

-The listening section of the IELTS Academic and General Test are the same.
-It should be completed on the same day, along with the reading and writing tests.
-There will be four recordings of native English speakers, which you will have to listen to and answer the questions that follow.
+The Listening section is the same for the IELTS Academic and General Tests.
+It should be completed on the same day as the Reading and Writing tests.
+It consists of four recordings of native English speakers, which you will have to listen to and answer the questions that follow.
 Overall, there are 40 questions and a time limit of 30 minutes.
-In the listening section of the paper–based test, you have 10 extra minutes at the end of the test to transfer your answers from the question paper to the answer sheet.
+In the Listening section of the paper-based test, you have 10 extra minutes at the end of the test to transfer your answers from the question paper to the answer sheet.
 You will be awarded 1 mark for each correct answer.
 Your score out of 40 is converted to a nine-band scale.

 IELTS LISTENING SECTION - RECORDINGS

-There will be 4 recordings of native English speakers, with ten questions each.
-The questions are designed so that the answers appear in the order they are heard in the audio.
+In the IELTS Listening section, you will come across 4 recordings of native English speakers, with ten questions each.
+The questions are designed so that the answers appear in order in the audio.

 The recordings vary according to context and topic: